 ONE: Click on this link to get to Bramble Berry’s Fragrance Calculator.
 You can also find it on the bottom of Bramble Berry homepage on the left side.
 The calculator works for a variety of products, including lotions, liquid soaps, cold process and melt & pour soaps, salts & bath fizzies, rebatch, candles and even your homemade shampoo and conditioner.

 TWO: To use the calculator, enter the total amount of product you are making in grams or ounces and select the fragrance or essential oil from the list below.
+When making cold process soap, this means the total weight of your soap, including oils, liquid and lye.
 For the sake of this tutorial, I’ve chosen to “make” 16 oz. of cold process soap.

 THREE: Now it is time to choose your fragrance or essential oil.
 Today I’ve gone with our sample of the month, Chai Tea Cybilla (have you gotten your package yet?
 Make sure to check out our Make It Month: #BrambleChai contest).
 Once you’ve selected the fragrance or essential oil, the calculator will take you straight to the results.